“Let all things be done decently and in order.”

 “For where envy and self-seeking exist, confusion and every evil thing are there.”

-And then, sometimes, we just prefer not to answer the Hell question...at all.
+And then, sometimes, we just prefer not to answer the hell question...at all.
 It’s just this nonspecific, but still, legitimate, torment hounding us.
-We stall at another unflattering location.
+We are at another unflattering location.

 “A land of darkness, as darkness itself; and of the shadow of death, without any order, and where the light is as darkness.”

 It is here where we discover-or avoid- the truth we enjoy a painful dwelling place.
 This reality, however, does not have our Heavenly Father as the Entity granting us His Power of Attorney.
 Instead, it’s more like this...

 “Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.”

 If that doesn’t sting, it should, at least, make us squirm in discomfort.
 I know it comes across as offensive, especially concerning those of us who are nice, well-behaved, good Christian girls and boys out there.
 I don’t know of too many believers who enjoy being called a devil’s spawn.